uf-mil/mil/docs/indyav/software/simulation/gazebo/gazebo.rst

 ``gazebogui``
 (this represents ground truth)

+*NOTE: this will not if run in the docker container*

 *NOTE: to kill the gazebo client after you are done, usually* ``Ctrl + \`` *isrequired*